mtplr/blacomcalc/README.md

 * Angles are calculated specifying between what atoms, e.g.: for `12 13 14` the angle centered on atom 13, which is in the middle between 12 and 14 will be calculated

+* At the end of the input file it is possible to leave a blank line or write `end` for completion.

-* COM and ANGLES blocks can be empty, just specify only the tags between `null`.
+* `COM` and `ANGLES` blocks can be empty, just specify the tags between the word `null`.
-Be careful, because it is **case sensitive**!
+Be careful, because it is **case-sensitive**!

-For example, if you don't want to calculate the center of mass, just write:
+For example, if you don't want to calculate the center of mass and/or the angles, just write the blocks as:

 ```
 #COM